pantheon-systems/documentation/source/_docs/guides/wordpress-git/03-themes.md

     </div>

-10. Return to the Site Dashboard on Pantheon, you should see two files ready to be committed to Git.
-That's from the child theme we just created.
+9. Return to the Site Dashboard on Pantheon, and you should see two files ready to be committed to Git.
+They're from the child theme we just created.
 Write a commit message then click **Commit** to submit our new child theme to version control:

   ![Commit child-bento theme](/source/docs/assets/images/guides/git-wordpress/child-bento-commit.png)